mics-sbd/just-add-water/docs/features.md

 While we provide extensible interfaces and patterns, the default out of the box configuration works and is secure.
 We ship an optimized dev environment in the repo to provide minimal setup, and provide a simple cli to deploy even the most complex network topologies at any scale.
-Eliminate Shadow IT and tool sprawl - it's harder to circumvent Pegasus than to simply use it.
+Eliminate Shadow IT and tool sprawl - it's harder to circumvent Secure By Design than to simply use it.